The Iron Sheik: WCCW, AWA, and WWC (1987–1989)

-National Wrestling Alliance / World Championship Wrestling (1989–1991)
+NWA World Championship Wrestling (1989–1991)

-On February 25, 1989, the Iron Sheik made a surprise appearance at a NWA taping in Atlanta, Georgia and immediately challenged Ricky Steamboat.
+On February 25, 1989, the Iron Sheik made a surprise appearance at a World Championship Wrestling (WCW) TV taping in Atlanta, Georgia and immediately challenged Ricky Steamboat.
 On April 11, he challenged Sting at a television taping to a Persian clubs swinging competition.
-On the April 29 episode the competition ensued which Sting admitted that Sheik had won, leading to a match between the two at Music City Showdown.
+On the April 29 episode, the competition ensued which Sting admitted that Sheik had won, leading to a match between the two at Music City Showdown.
 On May 7 the two faced off, and Sheik was defeated by TV Champion Sting.
 In August 1989, he would form a brief alliance with Ron Simmons, appearing in his corner during a match with Jon Brewer.
 He would appear later that month in the corner of Simmons & The Cuban Assassin in a victory over Tommy Rich and Eddie Gilbert.
 On August 26, Simmons and Sheik were guests of Paul E. Dangerously's "Danger Zone", where he admitted that he was now training Simmons and was looking for a tag-team partner for him.
 The angle was eventually dropped and Simmons went on to team with Butch Reed as Doom, while Sheik finished his initial WCW tenure in house show matches against Norman in January 1990.

 The Iron Sheik would return after a seven-month absence following Ole Anderson's elevation to head booker.
 A lapse in issuing a contract notice allowed Sheik's one-year deal to accidentally roll over and continue to work with the company.
 On July 7 at Great American Bash 1990 he faced Mike Rotunda in a losing effort in his first match back.
 He wrestled Brian Pillman, Tom Zenk, Terry Taylor, Brad Armstrong, and Big Van Vader on the house show circuit through the fall and winter of 1990.
-His final match was against the Junkyard Dog on January 26, 1991 in Columbia, South Carolina, after which he left the company.
+His final match was against the Junkyard Dog on January 26, 1991, in Columbia, South Carolina, after which he left the company.

 Third return to the WWF (1991–1992)

 He returned to the WWF again on March 11, 1991, making his re-debut on Wrestling Challenge as Colonel Mustafa, and was aligned with former enemy Sgt.
 Slaughter.
 Along with Iraqi General Adnan, Slaughter and Mustafa were portrayed as Iraqi sympathizers during the Gulf War and feuded with Hulk Hogan and The Ultimate Warrior.
 Following Slaughter's face turn after SummerSlam 1991, Mustafa remained aligned with Adnan.
-He dropped to a lower midcard position, primarily losing matches against faces such as Slaughter, Tito Santana, British Bulldog, Ricky "The Dragon" Steamboat, "Texas Tornado" Kerry von Erich, "Hacksaw" Jim Duggan, and Tatanka.
+He dropped to a lower mid-card position, primarily losing matches against faces such as Slaughter, Tito Santana, British Bulldog, Ricky "The Dragon" Steamboat, "Texas Tornado" Kerry von Erich, "Hacksaw" Jim Duggan, and Tatanka.
 Mustafa would challenge for the WWF World Championship during the star-studded 1992 Royal Rumble match.
-Shortly thereafter, Adnan left the WWF and Mustafa would be without a manager for his final four months with the company, His final match was at a Superstars taping on May 19, 1992 where he defeated Reno Riggins, after which he left the promotion again.
+Shortly thereafter, Adnan left the WWF and Mustafa would be without a manager for his final four months with the company, His final match was at a Superstars taping on May 19, 1992, where he defeated Reno Riggins, after which he left the promotion again.